aws/aws-nitro-enclaves-sdk-c/docs/kmstool.md

     1. `SetClient` operation requires `AwsAccessKeyId` and `AwsSecretAccessKey` fields to be set to the corresponding IAM Credentials, as well as `AwsSessionToken` if available.
-Additionaly, it can specify `AwsRegion` to allow client to change aws_region, if enclave does not already have a specific aws_region set.
-If neither side sets a specific aws_region, "us-east-1" is used.
+Additionaly, it can specify `AwsRegion` to allow client to change region, if enclave does not already have a specific region set.
+If neither side sets a specific region, "us-east-1" is used.
 Example: `{"Operation": "SetClient", "AwsAccessKeyId": "AKIAIOSFODNN7EXAMPLE", "AwsSecretAccessKey": "wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY", "AwsRegion": "us-east-1"}`.
     2. `Decrypt` operation requires a `Ciphertext` fields to be set.